Le0Michine/FusionGridfinityGenerator/README.md

 ```
 git clone https://github.com/Le0Michine/FusionGridfinityGenerator.git
 ```
+Alternatively can use `Download ZIP` option and unpack it into the target location

 - In Fusion open `Scripts and Addins` window by pressing `shift + s`.
 It is also can be found in the UI `Design -> Utilities -> ADD-INS`
 - Select addins tab and press `+` icon to add new add in
-- Select path to the repository downloaded on the first step, `GridfinityGenerator` should appear in the list of add ins
+- Select path to the repository downloaded on the first step, selected folder should be the one containing `GridfinityGenerator.py` file, `GridfinityGenerator` should appear in the list of add ins
 - Select `GridfinityGenerator` and click run to launch the add in
 - `Gridfinity bin` and `Gridfinity baseplate` options should apperar in `Create` menu in the Solid body worspace environment